kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-validation-defaulting-conversion-expressions/README.md

 Admission webhooks add latency to requests, and large numbers of webhooks can cause, or contribute to, request timeouts being exceeded.

-Webhooks must either be configured as FailPolicy.Fail or FailPolicy.Ignore.
-If FailPolicy.Ignore is used, there is potential for requests skip the webhook and be admitted.
-If FailPolicy.Fail is used, a webhook outage can result in a localized or widespread Kubernetes control plane outage depending on which objects the webhook is configured to intercept.
+Webhooks must either be configured as `FailPolicy.Fail` or `FailPolicy.Ignore`.
+If `FailPolicy.Ignore` is used, there is potential for requests skip the webhook and be admitted.
+If `FailPolicy.Fail` is used, a webhook outage can result in a localized or widespread Kubernetes control plane outage depending on which objects the webhook is configured to intercept.